-Currently the only licensed drug for weight management is orlistat, brand name: (Xenical TM
+Currently the only licensed drug for weight management is orlistat, brand name: Xenical

 When is medication offered?

-The medication is offered to patients who have completed our 16-week lifestyle programme and have not achieved 5Kg weight loss through lifestyle changes.
-The decision to try medication is discussed with the dietitian and an appropriate treatment plan is put into place with the patient.
-Back to Top
+The medication is offered to patients who have completed our 16-week lifestyle programme and have not achieved 5kg weight loss through lifestyle changes.
+The decision to try medication is discussed with the dietitian and the patient and an appropriate treatment plan is agreed.

 Who is it appropriate for?